 Wrong registry items sometimes lead to improper functioning, due to which a user will get high CPU usage error.
 So, you need to fix corrupted registry items by using this method:

-- Now, type Sfc /scannow in the command prompt window.
+Sfc /scannow in the command prompt window and hit enter.

 Update your windows system